shirleyobih1/path-cc.github.io/_news/YYY-MMM-DD-title.md

-        title:                          # Article Title
+        title: Hello World                          # Article Title
         date: 9999-12-31                # Article Date - In format YYYY-MM-DD
-        excerpt:                        # Article Excerpt - An abstract of the article
+        excerpt: Test Excerpt                       # Article Excerpt - An abstract of the article
-        image_src:                      # Path to the image to be displayed in article cards
+        image_src: /images/demo_image.jpg                     # Path to the image to be displayed in article cards
-        image_alt:                      # A description of this image
+        image_alt: Demo Image                     # A description of this image
-        author:                         # Article Author
+        author: Demo User                         # Article Author
-        published: false                # If this article should be on the website, change to true when ready to publish
+        published: true                # If this article should be on the website, change to true when ready to publish
         ---

-        Content
+        Helloworld!